romanmikh/trading_strategies/README.md

 - On-Balance Volume (https://en.wikipedia.org/wiki/On-balance_volume) <br>

 4. Choose an AI Model
 Time Series Models: LSTM (Long Short Term Memory) networks are popular for time series prediction.
-Other options include ARIMA, GARCH, or more complex neural networks like Transformers.
+Other options include ARIMA, GARCH, or more complex neural networks like Transformers.<br>
 Machine Learning Models: Regression models, Random Forest, Gradient Boosting, etc.

 5. Train the Model
-Split the Data: Divide your data into training, validation, and test sets.
+Split the Data: Divide your data into training, validation, and test sets.<br>
-Training: Use the training set to train your model.
+Training: Use the training set to train your model.<br>
-Validation: Use the validation set to fine-tune hyperparameters and avoid overfitting.
+Validation: Use the validation set to fine-tune hyperparameters and avoid overfitting.<br>

 6. Evaluate the Model
-Metrics: Use metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), or others suitable for regression problems.
+Metrics: Use metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), or others suitable for regression problems.<br>
 Backtesting: Simulate how the model would perform on historical data.

 7. Implementation
-Real-Time Data: For real-world application, you need to integrate real-time data feeds.
+Real-Time Data: For real-world application, you need to integrate real-time data feeds.<br>
 Automation: Automate the process of data fetching, prediction, and trading.

 Libraries: Pandas for data manipulation, NumPy for numerical operations, Matplotlib/Seaborn for visualization, scikit-learn for basic ML models, TensorFlow/Keras or PyTorch for neural networks.